jackjt8/ChunkyGuide/docs/advanced_techniques/denoising.md

 The basic premise is to render a scene at a higher than target resolution, apply a Gaussian blur to the whole image, and then scale it down to the target resolution.
 In any case it is assumed you render the scene for the same duration.
 Generally this means that a scene at say 1920x1080 with a target of 1024 SPP could be rendered at 3840x2160 at 256 SPP- These should take the same amount of time to render and the 2160p image would have perceptually less noise than the same scene rendered natively at 1080p.

 The noise is still present but given the higher resolution each pixel of noise takes up less screen space compared to the “noiseless” data from the sun/sky.
-Blurring and scaling to target resolution should result in better results then rendering at native resolution.
+Blurring and scaling to target resolution should result in better results than rendering at native resolution.

+Increasing the canvas resolution does increase memory consumption.

 ### Original examples

-540p
+540p Native
 ![](img/denoising/downsample/r540p.png)

-1080p
+1080p (2x supersampling)
 ![](img/denoising/downsample/r1080p.png)

-2160p
+2160p (4x supersampling)
 ![](img/denoising/downsample/r2160p.jpg)

-4320p
+4320p (8x supersampling)
 ![](img/denoising/downsample/r4320p.jpg)

 ---